Orzotto

 Orzotto ([orˈdzɔtto]) is an Italian dish similar to risotto, but made with pearl barley instead of rice.
-Orzotti are a speciality of the Friuli Venezia Giulia region of northeastern Italy.
+Orzotti are a speciality of the Friuli-Venezia Giulia region of northeastern Italy.

 The name is a portmanteau of orzo (the Italian word for barley) and risotto.
 This should not be confused with orzo, otherwise known as risoni, a type of wheat pasta formed into shapes resembling barley grains.

+Outside Italy, the term commonly refers to a risotto-style dish made with orzo (pasta).